Considering prescribing IYUZEH (latanoprost ophthalmic solution) 0.005% for your patients? Find answers to common questions and considerations

 Eyelash changes are usually reversible upon treatment discontinuation.

-IYUZEH demonstrated consistent IOP-lowering effects across multiple clinical and post-marketing trials in the U.S. and Europe.
+IYUZEH demonstrated consistent IOP-lowering effects across multiple clinical and post-marketing trials in the US and Europe.
 In a randomized, controlled clinical trial, conducted in the US (n=335), of patients with OAG or OHT with mean baseline IOP of 19-24 mmHg, IYUZEH lowered IOP by 3-8 mmHg versus 4-8 mmHg by XALATAN® (latanoprost ophthalmic solution) 0.005%, which is preserved with BAK.

 Reduction of the IOP in patients starts about 3-4 hours after administration and maximum effect is reached after 8-12 hours.